Mt Suzu (1564m), Maebashi City, Gunma Prefecture, Monday, November 4, 2019

 The bus was pretty full and everybody got off one stop before the end.
 This was the closest stop to the lake.
 However the start of the Mt Akagi hiking trail is between that stop and the visitor stop (the terminus), so it doesn’t really matter where you alight.

-Ask for a hiking plan for Mt Akagi
+Ask for a hiking map for Mt Akagi

 THE ROUTE: It took about 30 minutes along the road from the visitor center to the Akagi campsite on the other side of the lake.
 The start of the hike was tricky to find – according to the map, the trail started before the camp site when actually it started from within, just behind the toilets.
 I had actually given up after walking up and down the road looking for any trace of a trail, and finally spotted it when I decided to go to the bathroom.